 Scope

-This Technical Report describes the landscape of actions that service providers can take to mitigate lllegal, fraudulent, or otherwise unwanted SMS text messages.
-We describe example message deliver architectures, existing countermeasures, methods used by bad actors to send unwanted messages, existing countermeasures, and provide a gap analysis.
-This document is entirely descriptionondescription of the existing landscape; nothing herein should be interpreted as normative or otherwise prescriptive.
+This Technical Report describes the landscape of actions that service providers can take to mitigate lllegal text messages.
+We describe example message delivery architectures, methods used by fraudulent message senders, existing countermeasures, and provide a gap analysis.
+This document is entirely descriptive of the existing landscape; nothing herein should be interpreted as normative or otherwise prescriptive.

-This document is limited to SMS messaging.messaging.
-It does not look at RCS messaging or over-the-top messaging services..
-As SMS texting has evolved to include, at least in the consumer’s perception, the routine use of Multimedia Messaging Service, we include MMS where applicable.
+This document’s discussion of text messaging refers to SMS (Short Message/Messaging Service) messaging as well as MMS (Multimedia Message/Messaging Service) messaging where applicable.
+It does not look at RCS messaging or over-the-top messaging services such as Apple’s iMessage or WhatsApp that do not rely on SMS or MMS.
+Editor’s note: Elaborate on unwanted versus illegal.
+Regarding illegality, clarify what to do with different laws in different jurisdictions.

 Purpose

-As the implementation of various regulatory measures and mitigation techniques have begun to reduce unwanted “robocalls”, more bad actors are moving to other modes of communication, such as SMS text messaging.
-IP-NNI has begun discussions about mitigation of unwanted text messages.
-This document is intended to document the current landscape of unwanted textdelivery techniques and service provider countermeasures to serve as a basis for future discussion.
-While it describes perceived gaps It does not attempt to design new mitigation solutions.
+As the implementation of various regulatory measures and mitigation techniques have begun to reduce illegal “robocalls”, fraudulent actors are increasingly using other modes of communication, such as text messaging.
+IP-NNI has begun discussions about the mitigation of illegal text messages.
+This document is intended to document the current landscape of illegal text message delivery techniques and service provider countermeasures to serve as a basis for future discussion.
+While it describes perceived gaps, it does not attempt to design new mitigation solutions.

 [Note: This version of the report is not complete.
-We contribute it to enable early discussion of the problem statement and SMS delivery architecture description] Normative References
+We contribute it to enable early discussion of the problem statement, the SMS delivery architecture, and various techniques used by bad actors.]
+Normative References

-The following standards contain provisions which, through reference in this text, constitute provisions of this Standard.
+The following standards contain provisions which, through reference in this text, constitute provisions of this Technical Report.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreements based on this Standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below.

 ATIS-0x0000x, Technical Report.